Skip to content

 Image Credit: iStock

 California is leading the charge in the transition to electric vehicles.
-In August 2022, the state decided to ban the sales of new gas-powered cars by 2035.
-This big move aims to fight climate change by targeting a major source of air pollution.
+In August 2022, the state adopted a rule that will phase out the sale of new gas-powered cars and light trucks by 2035.
+The move is aimed at cutting emissions from one of the state’s biggest sources of air pollution.

-The new rule, known as Advanced Clean Cars II, sets clear targets for car dealerships.
-By 2026, 35% of new cars and light trucks for sale must be zero-emission.
-This number grows to 68% by 2030, and reaches 100% in 2035.
+The rule, known as Advanced Clean Cars II, sets clear targets for automakers and dealers.
+By 2026, 35% of new cars and light trucks sold in California must be zero-emission, rising to 68% by 2030 and 100% by 2035.

 Is California its Own Country?
 31 Unique Traits About The 31st State.